tenko/ECSMicroLib/README.md

 ## TODO

 * Documentation
-* Add I2C & SPI drivers to STM32L4 MCU.
-* The I2C & OneWire drivers are blocking and should be changed async.
-* Add support for coroutines for cooperative multitasking.
+* Add support for coroutines and cooperative multitasking.

 ## Note